1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 Turbo (Tactical) | 2800 | 2742 lm | 2234 lm | 786 lm |

-I also tested to see if the light will run in Turbo mode, when the battery is down to 3.8V, and it worked.
+I also tested to see if the light would run in turbo mode when the battery was down to 3.8V, and it worked.

 ---|---|---|---|